An erect to spreading shrub to 2 metres tall.

 Prostanthera – from the Greek prosthike (προσθήκη) which translates to “addendum”, and anthir (ανθήρ) meaning anther – referring to the anthers which have an appendage of tissue.

-prunelloides – resembling species of Prunella, another genus of the Lamiaceae, eg: the NSW weed Prunella vulgaris.
+prunelloides – resembling species of Prunella, another genus of the Lamiaceae, eg: the naturalised weed *Prunella vulgaris.
 The resemblance is likely in the leaves and/or clustered flower-heads.